saleor/saleor/docs/customization/extensions.rst

 Activating Plugin
 ^^^^^^^^^^^^^^^^^

-To activate the plugin, add it to the ``PLUGINS`` list in your Django settings
+To activate the plugin, add it to the ``PLUGINS`` list in your Django settings:

 ``settings.py``